mesonbuild/meson/docs/markdown/Configuring-a-build-directory.md

 into a release build, set custom compiler flags, change the build options provided in your `meson_options.txt` file and so on.

 The main tool for this is the `meson configure` command.
-You may also use the `mesongui` graphical application if you want.
-However this document describes the use of the command line client.

 You invoke `meson configure` by giving it the location of your build dir.
 If omitted, the current working directory is used instead.
 Here's a